 “What the hell do you know about it?!” he shouted, extending his hand and slapping her.
 “I’ll tell you: You don’t know shit!
 So keep your damned mouth shut, Erin!”

 His outburst was an instantly regrettable action.
 A last resort to try and get his heedless waif to listen to reason.
-As the Keepers would have put it, a lapse in judgement.
+As the Keepers would have put it, a lapse in judgment.
 Yet another loss of balance.

 The look of deep fear and pleading within his weathered face emphasized this, but the girl at his side felt only the burning in her face, and a vicious resentment budding within her chest.
-Erin grabbed her cheek, growling in frustration as she leered up at the man whom had practically raised her.
+Erin grabbed her cheek, growling in frustration as she leered up at the man who had practically raised her.